Shōji Kawamori

-Shōji Kawamori (河森 正治, Kawamori Shōji) is a Japanese anime creator and producer, screenwriter, visual artist, and mecha designer.
-He is best known for creating the Macross mecha anime franchise and the Diaclone toyline, which were in turn the basis for the Robotech and Transformers franchises, respectively.
+Shōji Kawamori (河森 正治, Kawamori Shōji) is a Japanese animation creator and producer, screenwriter, visual artist, and mecha designer.
+He is best known for creating the Macross mecha animated franchise and the Diaclone toyline, which were in turn the basis for the Robotech and Transformers franchises, respectively.
 He is also known for creating The Vision of Escaflowne anime series.
 He pioneered several innovative concepts in his works, such as transforming mecha (including the VF-1 Valkyrie in Macross and Optimus Prime in Transformers) and virtual idols (including Lynn Minmay and Sharon Apple in the Macross franchise).
 His work has had a significant impact on popular culture, both in Japan and internationally.

 Personal life

 Shoji Kawamori was born in Toyama, Japan in 1960.
 Later in his youth he attended Keio University in the late seventies and in the same years as Macross screenwriter Hiroshi Ōnogi and character designer Haruhiko Mikimoto, where they became friends and founded a Mobile Suit Gundam fan club called "Gunsight One", a name the group would use years later during the development of the fictional world of the Macross series.